sayedarehmat6-dot/Regional_Phenotype_Gene_Transfer_Study/METHODS.md

 The analysis used the `PAVS-Saudi` and `DDD` subsets.

-The HPO ontology file supplied with the analysis was used for the ontology-aware BMA/Resnik sensitivity analysis.
+The HPO ontology file  was used for the ontology-aware BMA/Resnik sensitivity analysis.

 ## 3. HPO parsing